Dear Contractor,

 • A site plan showing the proposed building sewer, tap location, and connection to the home.

-I hope you will take this opportunity to provide a quote for any of the above jobs you are interested in completing.
 When submitting each quote, please include with them a completed, signed and dated copy of the following documents:

 • A site plan demonstrating the proposed building sewer location